University professors lament empty lecture halls | The New Daily

 He acknowledged the importance of face-to-face learning – and that it needed to be a priority.

-They university’s spokesperson was unable to confirm to The New Daily what attendance levels were prior to the pandemic – nor if students had to meet any minimum requirements for class attendance in order to pass their subjects.
+They university’s spokesperson was unable to confirm to The New Daily by deadline what attendance levels were prior to the pandemic.

+They said minimum attendance requirements for students varied from discipline to discipline.

 Student dissatisfaction